Tokyo has some of the best shopping in the world, and the most exciting fashion in the world, with plenty of vintage shopping.

 Tokyo is ripe with many interesting neighborhoods, each with a different personality.
 But, where do you go vintage shopping in Tokyo?

-There are three major neighborhoods for vintage shopping in Tokyo.
+There are three major neighborhoods to vintage shop

 Harajuku is my favorite neighborhood in Tokyo for vintage shopping, and one of my favorite places in Tokyo.
 It has the energy of Tokyo Disney but nestled in between the neighborhoods, Shibuya and Omotesando / Aoyama.